nghminh2002/csci318-part-b/README.md

 ### Patterns & Communications
 This version includes the entity, value object, aggregate, event and domain service patterns and communications between services.

-#### I. customer-service
+#### I. customer-account-bounded-context
-The __customer-service__ implements two ways of publishing and handling domain events which are enabled in Spring Boot, i.e., the `AbstractAggregateRoot` generic class and the `ApplicationEventPublisher` interface.
+The __customer-account-bounded-context__ implements two ways of publishing and handling domain events which are enabled in Spring Boot, i.e., the `AbstractAggregateRoot` generic class and the `ApplicationEventPublisher` interface.
 This also contains patterns including entity, value object, aggregate, event and domain service.